 Additionally, SSD drives have a pretty neat-o feature; when the sectors of the NAND modules reach the end of their write-cycle, they become read only.
 The drive then reads the data from the failed sector and rewrites it to a new portion of the disk.
 This typically gives you plenty of time to backup your data and procure a new drive.

 Power Consumption: SSD drives consume 30-60% less energy than traditional HDDs.
 Saving an odd 6 or 10 watts here and there doesn’t seem like a lot, but over the course of a year or two on a heavily used machine, it adds up.

 Cost: SSD are not as cheap as HDDs.
-As of the writing of this article (late 2017), traditional HDD prices have fallen to less than a nickel per GB of data.
+As of the updating of this article (Summer 2022), traditional HDD prices have fallen to less than a nickel per GB of data.
+On sale, they can be had for less than two cents per gigabyte!
 That’s astonishingly cheap by historical standards.
 SSDs are much cheaper than even in the past few years.
-Depending on the size and model, expect to pay anywhere between $0.20-$0.30 per GB (again as of late 2017).
+Depending on the size and model, expect to pay anywhere between $0.7 – $0.15 per GB (again as of Summer 2022) for a SATA SSD.
+NVMe SSDs that use PCIe 4.0 tend to be a bit pricier — they run anywhere between $0.10 – $0.20 per gigabtyte.
 While still more expensive than HDDs, picking up an SSD for use as your main drive is hardly exorbitant.

 One thing to note is that the price of SSDs tends to rise more dramatically at higher capacities.
-For example, you can typically pick up a 256 GB SSD for around $100, a 500 GB for around $150, and a 1 TB for under $300.
-However, 2 TB drives start hitting around $700 and 4 TB twice that.
 For this reason, a lot of people pick up a smaller SSD to use as a system drive (where Windows and many apps and games are installed), along with a bigger, less expensive HDD for file storage.

 The Care and Feeding of a Solid State Drive